AshwinC8/Bookmark-directories/README.md

 # Installation

-Add a `alias` which runs the bash script with source in your startup file.
+- Add a `alias` which runs the bash script with source in your startup file.

-You can find your startup file in your `root ~`.
+- You can find your startup file in your `root ~`.

-Startup file for bash shell `./bashrc or ./bash_profile`
+- Startup file for bash shell `./bashrc or ./bash_profile`

-If u use zsh `./zshrc`
+- If u use zsh `./zshrc`

-`alias dl="source <path to bash script>"`
+- `alias dl="source <path to bash script>"`

-sample : `alias dl="source /mnt/d/ashwi/College/tools/Dlists.sh"`
+- sample : `alias dl="source /mnt/d/ashwi/College/tools/Dlists.sh"`

+- In the Dlists.sh file
+   - Change the path to the txt file where the paths are stored ie `filename=<full path to List.txt file>`

 # Commands